 First, some rules apply to all Orange County beaches.
 All dogs must be on a leash no longer than 6 feet.
 This means no retractable leashes and no unleashed dogs.
 While it may seem sad to keep them on a leash when they want to run and play, there are good reasons for these rules.

-The foremost reason for these laws is that the Orange County coastline is home to many endangered species, including California Least Terns and Western Snowy Plovers.
+The foremost reason for these laws is that the Orange County coastline is home to many federally protected species, including California Least Terns and Western Snowy Plovers.
 These delicate birds nest along the beaches, and allowing a curious pooch off-leash can scare them away from their nests, leaving eggs and their young to die.
 Off-leash dogs ensure that birds will no longer use these areas, increasing the strain on their population and further reducing their already limited nesting areas.

-Sealion and harbor seal pups also use the beach to rest while their parents hunt.
+Sea lions and harbor seal pups also use the beach to rest while their parents hunt.
 These young animals are too small to defend themselves from most dogs, though they may deliver a nasty bite when threatened.
 Harbor seals may abandon their pups entirely if they are approached by dogs or people.
 Avoiding such confrontations by leashing your dog keeps everyone safe.

 Another good reason to leash your dog is that it keeps them protected as well.
 While your dog may be friendly and have a good recall, not all dogs can say the same.
 Their reactions to each other can be unpredictable.
 When approaching unfamiliar dogs on the beach, it is important that both owners are in control of their animals and able to let them say hi safely.
 When a dog is unleashed, potential confrontations are harder to break up and more likely to result in injuries.
 A leashed dog is a safe dog.